← All posts

 • better economics than agencies or lead vendors

-That is why patent-pending is such an incomplete signal in this category.
+Patent-pending is an incomplete signal in this category.
 Even if the underlying technology is real, buyers still have to ask whether the product is actually better.

 What tends to matter more than the badge